jeremyhoward/Geno-Diver/README.md

 - zfstream.h
 - makefile

-If there are any questions or comments please contact me at "jthoward@ncsu.edu".
+If there are any questions or comments please contact me at "jeremy.howard06@gmail.com".